 Neil Goulden is the Executive Chairman of the Company and acts as the Chairman of the Board.
 In accordance with the Corporate Governance Code, the Board has approved a written division of responsibilities between the Chairman and the Chief Executive Officer.
 The Chairman's principal responsibility is the effective running of the Board, ensuring that the Board as a whole plays a full and constructive part in the development and determination of the Company's strategy and overall commercial objectives.
 The Chief Executive Officer is responsible for the running of the Company through the executive team.
-Neil Goulden was appointed Non-Executive Chairman on 15 August 2016.
-As a result of a new management structure announced on 16 October 2017, Mr Goulden became the Executive Chairman, responsible for leading the development and execution of the Company's long-term strategy.

-Andrew McIver stepped down from his role as Chief Executive Officer on 31 January 2018 to ensure a smooth transition of duties to the new members of the executive team, which since 1 November 2017 has been led by Simon Wykes, Chief Executive Officer, Jackpotjoy Operations.
-The Chief Executive Officer, Jackpotjoy Operations. is responsible for the day-to-day management of the Company, taking over this responsibility from the Chief Executive Officer.
+Andrew McIver stepped down from his role as Chief Executive Officer on 31 January 2018 to ensure a smooth transition of duties to the new members of the executive team, which since 1 November 2017 has been led by Simon Wykes, Chief Executive Officer, Jackpotjoy Operations Ltd. The Chief Executive Officer, Jackpotjoy Operations Ltd is responsible for the day-to-day management of the Company, taking over this responsibility from the Chief Executive Officer.
 The written statement setting out the responsibilities of the Chairman and Chief Executive Officer has therefore been revised accordingly.